aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 CPython VM subset, like the one in this book (and reciprocally, till they eat each other).
 I hope they needn't balloon too much.
-Add the parser, and a life like Robinson Crusoe's starts to look attainable, if still not quite inviting.
+Add the parser, and a life like Robinson Crusoe's starts to look attainable, if still not quite to be envied.

 An optimizer's yet to be written.
 I can imagine one prototyping a replacement for CPython's peephole optimizer, someday.
 And how fast